OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 Additional testing techniques:

 - Upload a malicious ZIP file and try to remote access this file when upload is completed.
 [Watch it in action here](https://www.youtube.com/watch?v=l1MT5lr4p9o)
-- In the pipeline:  Include a unit test that uploads an infected compressed file against the extraction method.
+- Include a unit test to upload an infected compressed file on the extraction method.
-- Validate that libraries being used by the application have been [patched for this vulnerability](https://github.com/snyk/ZIP-slip-vulnerability#affected-libraries)
+- Validate that libraries being used have been [patched for this vulnerability.](https://github.com/snyk/ZIP-slip-vulnerability#affected-libraries)
-- Review implementation of upload methods in the application looking for vulnerable code.
-- Vulnerability in the Java code above could be prevented by including a test that throws an exception:
+- Include a validation that throws an exception when vulnerabilities is included, like in the example below:

 ```java
 1: StringcanonicalDestinationDirPath=destinationDir.getCanonicalPath();